mxclg/difference-finder-cli/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/423b05ab8208d9ea52a6/test_coverage)](https://codeclimate.com/github/mxclg/frontend-project-46/test_coverage)
 ---
 # Difference Finder

 It's a program that determines the difference between two data structures.
-This is a common task for which there are numerous online services, for example, http://www.jsondiff.com/.
-This mechanism is used when outputting tests or tracking changes in configuration files.
+This is a common task for which there are numerous online services, such as [jsondiff.com](http://www.jsondiff.com/).
+This mechanism is useful for outputting tests or tracking changes in configuration files.

 **Utility Features:**

 - Support for different input formats: YAML, JSON
-- Output in plain text, stylish, and JSON format
+- Output in 'plain', 'stylish', and JSON formats

-### Требования
+### Requirements
-Установленный  [node.js](https://nodejs.org/en). Если он не установлен, используйте [инструкцию по установке](https://github.com/Hexlet/ru-instructions/blob/main/nodejs.md). Проверить версию node.js возможно командой `node -v`.
+You need to have [node.js](https://nodejs.org/en) installed.
+If it's not installed, use the [installation guide](https://github.com/Hexlet/ru-instructions/blob/main/nodejs.md).
+To check your node.js version, use the command `node -v`.

-### How to use
+### Installation and Preparing
  1. Clone the repository:
 ```
 git clone https://github.com/mxclg/difference-finder-cli